MAdnanM94/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a PhD Candidate in the Department of Economics at The Ohio State University.
-My research interests relate to the fields of Experimental Economics, Economics of Information and Microeconomic Theory.
+My research interests lie in the intersection between Experimental Economics and Economics of Information.
+More specifically, I am interested in understanding how access to information plays a role in economic decision making under various environments of uncertainty.

+On the side, I am an avid reader (mainly enjoying works of fiction, especially Sci-Fi), a tech enthusiast and a beginner violinist.